What it is

 for example images.
 Define your preferred skin by changing the value of

-oneflow-skin
+oneflow-skin in

 The Masthead, including the navigation bar,